Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-2.md

 # Task 2 - Upload Source File to OSS

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
 In this task, you upload a zip file (*Stapler.zip*) containing an Inventor Assembly and Part files to OSS.
-While you can use any model, for the purpose of this tutorial we recommend that you use the model we provide.
+While you can use any model, we recommend that you use the model we provide.

 ## Create a Bucket

-In this tutorial, you will use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.
+In this tutorial, you  use a Postman environment variable named `ossBucketKey` to hold the Object Key of the Bucket that contains your files in the cloud.
 If you already have a bucket (from a previous tutorial), carry out step 1, and ignore the rest.

 1. Specify a value for the Bucket Key in the Postman Environment Variable named `ossBucketKey`: